XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Fixes a bug where certain XRP endpoints were not checked when detecting circular paths.

-Without this amendment, in some circumstances it may be possible to create and execute "circular" payments where the same account sends and receives the same currency.
+Without this amendment, it is possible to have a [payment path](paths.html) where the input to the path is XRP, and an intermediate path step also outputs XRP.
+This is a "circular" payment, because it could be completed more efficiently with a shorter path that skips everything up to the intermediate step that outputs XRP.

 With this amendment, those payments fail with the [`temBAD_PATH_LOOP` result code](tem-codes.html) instead.

 ## fixCheckThreading